Scholarships

 This award has been named in honor of retired Chief Justice Sarah Parker of the Supreme Court of North Carolina.

-Submissions for NCAWA's 2024 Sarah Parker Scholarship Award are now closed.
+Submissions for NCAWA's 2025 Sarah Parker Scholarship Award are now open.

 In support of these scholarships, we ask you to consider donating directly to the fund.